CharlesCNorton/yoflo-cli/README.md

 ## Development Status

-YO-FLO-CLI is currently in the process of being converted into a full Python package.
+YOFLO-CLI is currently in the process of being converted into a full Python package.
 We are starting small with just object detection and binary inference based on referring expression comprehension.
 Future updates will include optimizations and additional features as the project evolves.

 ## License